Officer Duck

-Officer Duck is a Donald Duck short film which is produced in Technicolor and released September 22, 1939 by RKO Radio Pictures.
+Officer Duck is a Donald Duck short film which is produced in Technicolor by Walt Disney Productions and released September 22, 1939 by RKO Radio Pictures.
 This cartoon marked the first appearance of Pete in a Donald Duck series cartoon.

 Plot

-Police officer Donald Duck is asked to capture a terrible villain named Tiny Tom (Pete).
+Police officer Donald Duck is asked to capture a terrible criminal named Tiny Tom (Pete).

 Donald starts his mission by finding Tom's decrepit house.
 Donald nervously tells Tom—who is much bigger and stronger than Donald—that he is under arrest.
 Tom angrily kicks Donald out.

-Donald decides to use a different strategy by pretending to be an orphan who was abandoned, and subsequently gains Tom's sympathy.
-When Tom spots handcuffs in the baby crib, Donald shakes them noisily, convincing Tom that the handcuffs are being used a baby rattle.
+Donald decides to use a different strategy by pretending to be an abandoned baby, and subsequently gains Tom's sympathy.
+When Tom spots handcuffs in the baby crib, Donald shakes them noisily, convincing Tom that the handcuffs are being used as a baby rattle.
 As Tom continues to play with Donald as if he were a baby, Donald repeatedly tries and fails to steal the gun from Tom's pocket.

 Donald finally manages to handcuff Tom, and then tricks him into giving him the gun by throwing a tantrum.
 Donald removes his baby costume, revealing his police uniform.
 An enraged Tom, realizing that he has been tricked, chases Donald, and threatens to rip him into pieces.
 Luckily for Donald, a large group of police are marching by on parade, blocking the road.
-Tom turns around, followed by Donald and the rest of the marching police offers.
-Donald salutes in front of the camera proudly.
+Tom turns around, followed by Donald and the rest of the marching police officers.
+Donald salutes proudly.